dcarpintero/taxonomy-completion/README.md

     return topic_chain.invoke({"titles": titles})
 ```

-To enable the model to infer the topic of each cluster, we provide a subset of 25 paper titles from each cluster as input.
+To enable the model to infer the topic of each cluster, we include a subset of 25 paper titles from each cluster as part of the LLM input:

 ```python
 topics = []